aspose-tasks/Aspose.Tasks-Documentation/java/getting-started/licensing/_index.md

 ---
-title: Licensing
+title: Licensing and Subscription
+description: "Aspose.Tasks for C++ provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation using Licensing policies."
 type: docs
 weight: 60
 url: /java/licensing/
 ---

 ## **Evaluate Aspose.Tasks**
 A free evaluation version of Aspose.Tasks for Java can be downloaded from [download section](https://downloads.aspose.com/tasks/java) of Aspose.Tasks for Java.

 {{% alert color="primary" %}}
 If you want to test Aspose.Tasks without evaluation version limitations, you can also request a 30 Day Temporary License.
 Please refer to [How to get a Temporary License](https://purchase.aspose.com/temporary-license)?
 {{% /alert %}}

 ### **PDF Creator Information**
 Please note that you cannot set values against the **Application** and **Producer** fields, because Aspose Ltd. and Aspose.Tasks for Java x.x.x will be displayed against these fields
 ### **Limitations**